-- Establishes, reviews and manages water quality service levels, goals and objectives based on regulatory requirements and industry best practices. - Develops implementation strategies and plans to meet more stringent regulations and customer requirements. - Interpret state and federal regulations related to surface water quality, discharges, recycled water reuse, storm water, creek restoration, integrated watershed management and other environmental aspects of District operations to ensure compliance - Provides guidance and consultation services related to water quality, including review of engineering standards and projects, protection of water sources, optimization of treatment processess, and distribution system practices. - Provides direction, analysis, and support to drive efficient and effective management of the District water system, including benchmarking and analysis, and effective use of automation/computer applications. - Prepare regulatory reports or permits as required by applicable law and regulations; obtain data from various sources, compiles, and completes required report or permit applications; - Conducts/oversees water quality studies, designs and/or pilot testing with emphasis on optimizing unit processes of water treatment and water quality control; initiates and directs special studies and investigations to improve and maintain water treatment and production performance. - Provides direction, supervision and support to the Reclamation and Backflow unit and serves as the technical expert on the District's Water Reuse program.
+- Establishes, reviews and manages water quality service levels, goals and objectives based on regulatory requirements and industry best practices. - Develops implementation strategies and plans to meet more stringent regulations and customer requirements. - Provides guidance and consultation services related to water quality, including review of engineering standards and projects, protection of water sources, optimization of treatment processess, and distribution system practices. - Provides direction, analysis, and support to drive efficient and effective management of the District water system, including benchmarking and analysis, and effective use of automation/computer applications. - Conducts/oversees water quality engineering studies, designs and/or pilot testing with emphasis on optimizing unit processes of water treatment and water quality control; initiates and directs special studies and investigations to improve and maintain water treatment and production performance. - Provides direction, supervision and support to the Reclamation and Backflow unit and serves as the technical expert on the District's Water Reuse program. - Serves as technical and administrative liaison with the Regional Board on related matters. - Prepares and directs the District's strategy for the maintenance and enhancement of potable water quality and business practices to assure cost effective achievement of water system service levels.

-Marin Municipal Water District Water Quality Manager Page 2 of 5
+Marin Municipal Water District Water Quality Manager Page 2 of 4